joeypizzas/odin-calculator/planning.md

         - Inserts new div into the DOM.
 6. Make the calculator work:
     - Put event handler on the container for all buttons.
 Use event delegation to capture click on child button when it bubbles up.
-    - When a button is clicked, check if user input is a number or a decimal.
+    - When a button is clicked, if user input is a number or a decimal.
-        - If first number variable is 0 and operator variable is 0.
+        - If first number variable is 'empty' and operator variable is 'empty'.
             - assign number or decimal to first number variable.
-        - If first number variable != 0 and operator variable is 0.
+        - Else if first number variable != 'empty' and operator variable is 'empty'.
             - If user input is a number.
                 - Concat it to first number variable.
             - Else.
                 - if .includes() string method on string doesn't include decimal.
                     - concat decimal to first number variable.
-        - If first number variable !=0 and operator variable != 0 and second number variable = 0.
+        - Else if first number variable !='empty' and operator variable != 'empty' and second number variable = 'empty'.
             - assign number or decimal to second number variable.
+        - Else first number variable != 'empty' and operator variable != 'empty' and second number variable != 'empty'.
+            - If user input is a number.
+                - Concat it to second number variable.
+            - Else.
+                - if .includes() string method on string doesn't include decimal.
+                    - concat decimal to second number variable.
+    Else (meaning user input is an operator or clear button).
+        - If operator variable === 'empty'.
+            - If user input === +.
+                - Assign user input to operator variable.
+            - Else If user input === -.
+                - Assign user input to operator variable.
+            - Else If user input === *.
+                - Assign user input to operator variable.
+            - Else If user input === /.
+                - Assign user input to operator variable.
+            - Else If user input === %.
+                - Assign user input to operator variable.
+        - Else If user input === +/-.
+            - If first number variable !='empty' and second number variable = 'empty'.
+                - call +/- function
+        - Else If user input === a/c.
+        - Else user input === =.